What is Local SEO Marketing?

 Many local business websites are lacking when it comes to content.
 Expanding the content on your website and engaging your visitors will help in building authority for your brand and your ranking will improve.

 Google also likes fast websites, since no users like waiting around for 10 seconds while the page loads.
-Loading times matter when you’re making a first impression.
+Loading times matter when you’re making a first impression, and a laggy website can make a business look like they’re gone out of business recently and haven’t bothered to take down their website.

 Get in touch with us if you’d like help with your website’s content and performance.